mattcarp12/mattcarp12.github.io/_posts/2022-08-14-networking-stack-part-2.markdown

 usemathjax: false
 ---

 This is the second in a series of blog posts detailing how to write a network stack in Go.
+This post will cover two core pieces of our network stack infrastructure: network stack layers and protocols.

 ## Network Layers